Doctor of Philosophy in Computer Science and Engineering (Ph.D. Specialization in Computer Science)

-The CSIT Department has a graduate program in computer science which leads to the Master of Science in Computer Science (MSCS) degree.
-The program is offered at the University of the District of Columbia's Van Ness (main) campus.
-The MSCS program is tailored to meet the needs of traditional domestic and international students as well as working professionals in the greater Washington DC area.
+The CSIT Department has a graduate program in computer science which leads to the Doctor of Philosophy in Computer Science and Engineering (Specialization in Computer Science) and the Master of Science in Computer Science (MSCS) degree.
+The programs are offered at the University of the District of Columbia's Van Ness (main) campus.
+Both the programs are tailored to meet the needs of traditional domestic and international students as well as working professionals in the greater Washington DC area.
 The program emphasizes a practitioner-oriented curriculum which includes advanced algorithms, network security, artificial intelligence, computer graphics, image processing, software systems, and database.
-The program offers a thesis option and a non-thesis option.
+For the MSCS degree program, it offers a thesis option and a non-thesis option.
+The doctoral program only provides a thesis option.

-All students (US and international) must submit the following documents if they wish to be considered for admission into the MSCS Program:
+All students (US and international) must submit the following documents if they wish to be considered for admission into the MSCS Program and the Ph.D. program :

 - Completed/signed application form